 2017: Sunset Area Historic Resources Survey

-In May 2017, the City of Manhattan was awarded a grant from the State of Kansas to study the history of the city-owned land in the Sunset area and assess the historic significance of historic resources throughout it.
-The study area includes Sunset Cemetery, Sunset Zoo, Girl Scout Park, and Sunset Neighborhood Park.
-Historic Resources Group of Lincoln, Nebraska began conducting the research and documentation of historic resources in the area in October 2017.
-A public meeting was held in March 2018 where preliminary findings were presented.
-View the presentation here.
-The final findings and recommendations concerning the history and preservation of the area will be published by Fall 2018.
+In 2017, the City of Manhattan was awarded a grant to study the history of the city-owned land in the Sunset area and assess the historic significance of historic resources throughout it.
+A survey was conducted by Historic Resources Group of Lincoln, Nebraska.
+The study area included Sunset Cemetery, Sunset Zoo, Girl Scout Park, and Sunset Neighborhood Park.
+The study concluded in fall 2018.

 2010: African American Cultural Resources Survey